-As a result, Riverview Park grew into an area bustling with activity, with the showboat, enhanced swimming pool, skate park, tennis courts, an RV park, marina restaurant and Rotary Park, as well as the Clinton LumberKings, beckoning residents to the river’s shore.
+Because of that levee, Riverview Park grew into an area that today is bustling with activity, with the Clinton Area Showboat Theatre, enhanced swimming pool, skate park, tennis courts, an RV park, marina restaurant and Rotary Park, as well as the Clinton LumberKings, beckoning residents to the river’s shore.
 It has become a place of fun and recreation and, at times, a place to watch the river rise.

 Thank you to our city fathers who made the decisions necessary at that time to invest in the levee, Riverview Park and ultimately, the safety of future residents.